meinside/meinside.github.io/_posts/2014-08-26-Gogs-on-Raspberry-Pi.md

 There are other useful settings like email, oauth, webhook, ... etc.

-I will try them out soon. :godmode:
+I will try them out soon. :-)

 ----